2023 Concert Dates Announced

 On March 21 2021, Hazlet Township announced the formation of an exciting new community band called The Hazlet Pops to perform four free public concerts outdoors, during the summer, at Hazlet parks.
 The inaugural season was a hit!

-Concert themes in 2021 included Patriotic, Movie Music, Broadway Tunes and Back to the Classics Night.
-Wet weather disrupted the original schedule, but fortunately the band members were able to be flexible and adjusted to the rescheduled dates.
+Concert themes include Patriotic, Movie Music, Broadway Tunes and Back to the Classics Night.

 The Hazlet Pops welcomes players with their own instruments from 9th grade on up.
 To sign-up, please fill out a brief application.